khoadtk/khoadtk/README.md

 - 💞️ I’m looking to collaborate on Fontend developer

+- 💻 I'm can convert pdf to html,css.

 - 📫 How to reach me 0349920246 , khoadtk98@gmail.com

 - 👀 I’m interested in football, game.